 The heart of the mixer is an LM386 lowpower audio amplifier IC.
-This 8-pin device is capable of up to 400-mW output at 8 $\Omega$ more than enough for headphone listening.
+This 8-pin device is capable of up to 400-mW output at 8 Ω more than enough for headphone listening.
 The LM386 will operate from 4- to 12-V dc, so almost any station power supply, or even a battery, will power it.

-As shown in Fig 19.41, the input circuitry for each channel consists of an $8.2-\Omega$ resistor (R1-R3) to provide proper termination for the audio stage of each transceiver, a 5000-Ω level control (R4-R6) and a 5600- $\Omega$ resistor (R7-R9) for isolation between channels.
+As shown in Fig 19.41, the input circuitry for each channel consists of an $8.2-\Omega$ resistor (R1-R3) to provide proper termination for the audio stage of each transceiver, a 5000- Ω level control (R4-R6) and a 5600- Ω resistor (R7-R9) for isolation between channels.
 C1 sets the gain of the LM386 to 46 dB.
 With pins 1 and 8 open, the gain would be 26 dB.
 Feedback resistor R10 was chosen experimentally for minimum amplifier total harmonic distortion (THD).
 C2 and R11 form a "snubber" to prevent high-frequency oscillation, adding to amplifier stability.
-None of the parts values are particularly critical, except R1-R3, which should be as close to 8 $\Omega$ as possible.
+None of the parts values are particularly critical, except R1-R3, which should be as close to 8 Ω as possible.

 Most of the components are arranged on a small PC board.1 Perfboard will work fine also, but some attention to detail is necessary because of the high gain of the LM386.
-Liberal use of ground connections, short lead lengths and a bypass capacitor on the power-supply line all add to amplifier stability.
+Liberal use of ground conneckept to a minimum to aid stability.

 Fig 19.41-Schematic diagram of the LM386 headphone mixer.
-All resistors are 1/4 W. Capacitors are disc ceramic unless noted.
+All resistors are $^{1/4}$ W. Capacitors are disc ceramic unless noted.